Uber's giving Girls Who Code $1.2 million

-The ridesharing company is partnering with Girls Who Code, a non-profit aimed at teaching girls how to code, to expand the organization's free after-school computer science programs.
+The ride-hailing company is partnering with Girls Who Code, a nonprofit aimed at teaching girls how to code, to expand the organization's free after-school computer science programs.

 Girls Who Code estimates it will be able to reach another 60,000 girls in the coming three years thanks to the grant.

-Aside from the monetary support, Uber's Chief Branding Officer, Bozoma Saint John, who you might remember from her time as head of global consumer marketing for Apple Music and iTunes, will join the board of directors.
+Aside from the monetary support, Uber's chief branding officer, Bozoma Saint John, who you might remember from her time as head of global consumer marketing for Apple Music and iTunes, will join Girls Who Code's board of directors.

 "Representation is incredibly important in the tech industry and the progress Girls Who Code has made in growing the next wave of female coders is beyond inspiring.
 I can't wait to contribute," Saint John said in a statement.